Northstar (character): House of M

-"Age of X"
+Age of X

 In the alternate timeline seen in the "Age of X" storyline, Jean-Paul was on the first team of Fortress X defenders to attack Kitty Pryde when she breached the barriers, while Jean-Paul wants revenge for his sister's murder.

 What If?

 In "What If Scott Summers and Jean Gray Got Married Sooner?", their leaving inspired the rest of the original X-Men to leave the X-Men as well and seek lives in the outside world.
 Professor X recruited Northstar as part of a new team, along with Aurora, Storm, Colossus and Catseye.
-This new team unfortunately died fighting the living island Krakoa.
+This new team died fighting the living island Krakoa.
 Sunfire and the Avengers defeated it, and found their bodies.

 In "What If Wolverine was Leader of Alpha Flight?", Northstar was responsible for Wolverine staying in Canada after his capture by government forces.
 This story diverged from the story in X-Men 120–121, where Alpha Flight was assigned to capture Wolverine and return him to the service of Canada.
 As in the mainstream reality, the X-Men (Cyclops, Nightcrawler, Storm, Colossus, Banshee and their associate Colleen Wing) flew off, but here, Wolverine did not escape custody and slip aboard the plane.
 They circled back to attempt a rescue.
 The Canadian government tried to call Alpha Flight to handle things before they were forced into military intervention, but Northstar was on monitor duty and refused to take the call (presumably in anger that Cyclops had just beaten him in combat before Wolverine surrendered).
 Left with no other alternative, the Canadian military shot the X-Men down.
 None of them survived the crash.
 James McDonald Hudson learned what Northstar did and concealed it from Wolverine.
 Left without his new family, Wolverine chose to return to his first one: Alpha Flight.
 He led the team well, but Northstar was constantly nervous around Wolverine, fearing his wrath if he ever learned the truth.
 Wolverine did in fact learn- the team battled the Hellfire Club, and Jean Gray as Dark Phoenix revealed the truth.
 She wanted Wolverine to kill Northstar, but he killed her instead to free her.
 He forgave Northstar's role in the deaths of his friends and stayed on as leader of Alpha Flight.
 Northstar became a mainstay of the team once the threat of disembowelment no longer hung over him.